talmolab/sleap/docs/installation.rst

     (sleap_env) C:\>

-Any Python installation commands (:code:`conda install` or :code:`pip install`) issued after activating an environment will only effect the environment.
+Any Python installation commands (:code:`conda install` or :code:`pip install`) issued after activating an environment will only affect the active environment.
 Thus it is important to make sure the environment is active when issuing any commands that deal with Python on the command line.

 **SLEAP** is now installed in the :code:`sleap_env` conda environment.
 With the environment active,